The higher spin generalization of the 6-vertex model with domain wall boundary conditions and Macdonald polynomials: Final remarks

 \subsection{Symmetry}

-It is very intriguing that we start with a function that is not necessarily symmetric by $S_{2n}$ (but only $S_n \times S_n$).
-What is so special about this determinant that gives us this extra symmetry?
-It is expectable that the symmetry is coming from the physics of the model, that is, there exists some mechanism (like the Yang--Baxter equation) which, for this very special value of $q$, tells us that we can exchange one row with one column.
+It is very intriguing that we start with a function that exhibits an $S_n \times S_n$ symmetry but not $S_{2n}$ symmetry in general.
+It is natural to ask what the special features of this determinant are that imply the extra symmetry at $q=\exp((2\ell+1)/2\pi i)$.
+It would be expected that the symmetry comes from the physics of the model, that is, there exists some mechanism (like the Yang--Baxter equation) which, for this very special value of $q$, allows to exchange a row with a column.
+Another idea to explain the symmetry might come from Stroganov's article~\cite{Stroganov-IK-sym}.